MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Digest: We formulate the OOD problem on graphs and develop a new invariant learning approach, Explore-to-Extrapolate Risk Minimization (EERM), that facilitates graph neural networks to leverage invariance principles for prediction.
 EERM resorts to multiple context explorers (specified as graph structure editers in our case) that are adversarially trained to maximize the variance of risks from multiple virtual environments.

 ### Out-of-Distribution Generalization: 2021

+- Why Stable Learning Works?
+A Theory of Covariate Shift Generalization. [[paper]](https://arxiv.org/abs/2111.02355)
+  - Renzhe Xu, Peng Cui, Zheyan Shen, Xingxuan Zhang, Tong Zhang.
+  - Key Word: Stable Learning.
+  - Digest: Covariate shift generalization, a typical case in out-of-distribution (OOD) generalization, requires a good performance on the unknown testing distribution, which varies from the accessible training distribution in the form of covariate shift.
+Recently, stable learning algorithms have shown empirical effectiveness to deal with covariate shift generalization on several learning models involving regression algorithms and deep neural networks.
+However, the theoretical explanations for such effectiveness are still missing.
+In this paper, we take a step further towards the theoretical analysis of stable learning algorithms by explaining them as feature selection processes.

 - Towards Out-Of-Distribution Generalization: A Survey. [[paper]](https://arxiv.org/abs/2108.13624)
   - Zheyan Shen, Jiashuo Liu, Yue He, Xingxuan Zhang, Renzhe Xu, Han Yu, Peng Cui.